bysnupy/handson/handson__trace_network_in_aws.md

-# How to trace the request from external sources the L4 traffic on the OpenShift with AWS
+# How to trace the network from external sources the L4 traffic on the OpenShift with AWS

 ## Capture the tcpdump